Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

-In Stage 2, parallel \ac{lva} requires $L$ times more computations than the \ac{va} \cite{seshadri1994list}.
+Parallel \ac{lva} requires $L$ times more computations than the \ac{va} \cite{seshadri1994list}.
 The \ac{va} calculates all the possible transition probabilities for each step in the sequence.
-In \ac{gt}, this sequence is the order's items sequence, where with the suggested algorithm, it is enough to consider only the $\left| \mathcal{P}^{\left(S_{1,2}\right)}\right|$ items as the sequence steps.
-The optional states are basically either “non-defective” or “defective”, so there are four possible transitions in each step of the trellis proposed herein for \ac{gt}.
-Nevertheless, this algorithm can be implemented to leverage additional memory to decide the state of each item based on the preceding $\tau$ items.
-Consequently, \ac{lva} takes $2^{2 \tau} L \left| \mathcal{P}^{(S_{1,2})} \right|$ computations.
-For the average case, we use the expectation bounds from Theorems~\ref{thm:avg_coma_bounds} and \ref{thm:avg_dd_bound}, such that: \ifsingle
+In GT, this sequence is the items’ ordering, and with the proposed algorithm it is enough to consider only the $\bigl|\mathcal{P}^{(S_{1,2})}\bigr|$ items as the sequence length.